Portsmouth: Early history

-The Romans built Portus Adurni, a fort, at nearby Portchester in the late third century.
-The city's Old English Anglo-Saxon name, "Portesmuða", is derived from port (a haven) and muða (the mouth of a large river or estuary).
+The Romans built Portus Adurni (now called Portchester Castle), a fort, at nearby Portchester in the late 3rd century.
+The city's Old English (Anglo-Saxon) name, "Portesmuða", is derived from port (a haven) and muða (the mouth of a large river or estuary).
 In the Anglo-Saxon Chronicle, a warrior named Port and his two sons killed a noble Briton in Portsmouth in 501.
 Winston Churchill, in A History of the English-Speaking Peoples, wrote that Port was a pirate who founded Portsmouth in 501.

 England's southern coast was vulnerable to Danish Viking invasions during the eighth and ninth centuries, and was conquered by Danish pirates in 787.
 In 838, during the reign of Æthelwulf, King of Wessex, a Danish fleet landed between Portsmouth and Southampton and plundered the region. Æthelwulf sent Wulfherd and the governor of Dorsetshire to confront the Danes at Portsmouth, where most of their ships were docked.
 Although the Danes were driven off, Wulfherd was killed.
 The Danes returned in 1001 and pillaged Portsmouth and the surrounding area, threatening the English with extinction.
 They were massacred by the English survivors the following year; rebuilding began, although the town experienced further attacks until 1066.